 This release features timeless, synthy IDM.
 It was released in 2010 by the Fwonk netlabel.
-Also checkout Fwonk’s anniversary compilation FWONK*50 (play on ojdb) for an overview of their extensive catalogue.
+Also checkout Fwonk’s anniversary compilation FWONK*50 for an overview of their extensive catalogue.
 But back to this review: 10 tracks with approximately 50 minutes length hover around a quite neutral mood, similar to Pluxus.
 Some tracks are slightly upbeat, but most titles won’t make you jump to your feet.
 Read on for a description of my two favourite tracks and the download link.

 The title track Ettertid for me is an instant classic of timeless electronic music.
 After a floating intro, soft beats and clap sounds play tennis under a simplistic bass line and minimal guitar melody.
 Sounds like a fresh, sunny morning after a cold night.

 Ensom Nebula manages to create an uplifting experience without using a single major chord.
 Acoustic guitar, a one-tone bass line and drum percussion make this song rather dancy.